msztylko/programming-from-ground-up/files/README.md

 2. STDOUT - *standard output*.
 Write-only file, and usually represnts your screen display.
 This is always file descriptor 1.
 3. STDERR - *standard error*.
 Write-only file, and usually represents your screen display and is mostly used for error messages.
 This is always file descriptor 2.

 Any of these "files" can be redirected form or to a real file.
-UNIX-based operating systems treat all input/output systems as files.
+UNIX-based operating systems treat all input/output systems as files:
     - network connections
     - serial port
     - audio devices